datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 When loading dates, be aware that the data controller makes use of the `ANYDTDTE` and `ANYDTDTTME` informats.
 This means that uploaded date / datetime values should be unambiguous (eg `01FEB1942` vs `01/02/42`) to avoid confusion - as the latter could be interpreted as `02JAN2042` depending on your locale and options `YEARCUTOFF` settings.

+!!! tip
+    To get a copy of a file in the right format for upload, use the [file download](/dc-userguide/#usage) feature in the Viewer tab